dmbates/Wordlegames.jl/README.md

 Measured in bits, the entropy of the probabilities is `- Σᵢ pᵢ log₂(pᵢ)`.
 Entropy measures how the probability is dispersed among the possible scores.
-The best case is for each of the `n` possible scores to have probability `1/n` of occurring.In that case, whichever score is returned, there will only be a small number of targets with that score.
+The best case is for each of the `n` possible scores to have probability `1/n` of occurring.
+In that case, whichever score is returned, there will only be a small number of targets with that score.
 It is not possible to get uniform pool sizes from a starting guess but, sometimes when the target pool is small, a particular guess may be able to split the remaining `k` targets into `k` distinct scores.

 In particular, this always occurs when there are only two targets left.